MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/catlmodule-class.md

 ### <a name="return-value"></a>Valore restituito

-Restituisce S_OK se l'operazione riesce, o un valore HRESULT di errore in caso di errore.
+Restituisce S_OK in caso di esito positivo o un errore HRESULT in caso di esito negativo.

-##  <a name="catlmodule"></a>  CAtlModule::CAtlModule
+##  <a name="catlmodule"></a>CAtlModule:: CAtlModule

 Costruttore.